Agoric/agoric-sdk/README.md

 sscli config trust-node true
 ```

-Go to a different terminal, and start the testnet run:
+Go to a different terminal (make sure your shell aliases are installed first), and start the testnet run:
 ```
 ssd start
 ```

-Run commands against the network you have just created:
+Go back to the old terminal and run commands against the network you have just created:
 ```
 # First check the accounts to ensure they have funds
 sscli query account $(sscli keys show jack -a)